 Objectives for Belgium

-- Facilitate the creation of global rules,
+- Facilitating the creation of global rules,

-- Ensure compliance with the rules.
+- Ensuring compliance with the rules.

-- Maintain the right to regulate;
+- Maintaining the right to regulate;

 Another key principle is not to reduce the level of protection with the aim of attracting investment.